openresty/openresty-systemtap-toolkit/README.markdown

 ngx-sample-bt-vfs
 -----------------

-Similar to ngx-sample-bt but samples the userspace backtraces on the Virtual File System (VFS) level for rendering File I/O Flame Graphs.
+Similar to ngx-sample-bt but samples the userspace backtraces on the Virtual File System (VFS) level for rendering File I/O Flame Graphs, which can show exactly how file I/O data volumn or file I/O latency is distributed among different parts of a running user process.

 By default, 1 sample of backtrace corresponds of 1 byte of data volumn (read or written).
 And by default, both `vfs_read` and `vfs_write` are tracked.
 For example,